rshingleton/Mojo-Darkpan/README.md

 # NAME

-Darkpan - A Mojolicious web service frontend leveraging OrePAN2
+Mojo::Darkpan - A Mojolicious web service frontend leveraging OrePAN2

 # DESCRIPTION

-Darkpan is a webservice build on Mojolicious to frontend [OrePAN2](https://metacpan.org/pod/OrePAN2).
+Mojo::Darkpan is a webservice build on Mojolicious to frontend [OrePAN2](https://metacpan.org/pod/OrePAN2).
 This module was inspired by [OrePAN2::Server](https://metacpan.org/pod/OrePAN2::Server&#x27;) but built on Mojolicious to take advantage of it's robust framework of tools.
 A good bit of the documentation was also taken from OrePAN2::Server as the functionality is similar if not identical.